Graph-to-local limit for the nonlocal interaction equation: Introduction

 \subsection{Relation to the literature}

 This manuscript is a natural question raised in~\cite{EPSS2021}, where nonlocal dynamics on graphs are considered for the aforementioned upwind interpolation.
 In~\cite{EspositoPatacchiniSchlichting2023}, the authors deal with a class of continuity equations on graphs with general interpolations, and provide a well-posedness theory exploiting a fixed-point argument.
 Depending on the interpolation chosen, one can notice structural differences with the more standard Euclidean space.
+This theory has been extended to the case of co-evolving graphs in~\cite{EspMik23}, namely a scenario including weight functions evolving in time.
 In \cite{HPS21}, the analysis of \cite{EPSS2021} is extended to two species with cross-interactions as well as nonlinear mobilities and $\alpha$-homogeneous flux-velocity relations for $\alpha > 0$, by generalizing the underlying Finslerian structure and notion of gradient.
 In \cite{HeinzePiSch-2} the generalized system is explored both in analytical case studies and numerical simulations on finite graphs of varying shapes and connectivity, leading to the observation of various patterns, including mixing of the two species, partial engulfment, or phase separation.

 Regarding the limiting equation we mention \cite{Carrillo2011}, where well-posedness for \eqref{eq:intro:NLIE:one} with $\bbT =\Id$ is shown for pointy locally $\lambda$-convex potentials.
 To this end the authors generalize the theory of \cite{AmbrosioGigliSavare2008} and employ a minimizing movement scheme to show the existence of solutions.
 Furthermore, in~\cite{Lisini_ESAIM2009}, the author studies a class of equation similar to \eqref{eq:intro:NLIE:one} in view of the presence of a tensor $\bbT$ (not necessarily of the form~\eqref{eq:intro:limittensor}).
 However, velocity fields considered are of the form $v=-\nabla (F'(u)+V)$, under suitable assumptions on $F$ and $V$.
 Hence, differently from our case, in \cite{Lisini_ESAIM2009} the author mainly focuses on linear and nonlinear diffusion.